pokalaanirudh/Cat-vs-Dog-Classifier-using-CNN/README.md

 Hi Guys!

-In this project we are creating a classifer between cat and dog for which I have used convolutional neural network as building block of neural network.
+In this project Iam creating a classifer between cat and dog for which I have used convolutional neural network as building block of neural network.